crispab/crisp-dna/_docs/dashboard.md

 next_section: office-team.html
 ---

-Product Space Dashboard
+Product Space Happy Member Dashboard
 ===============

-The dashboard is an internal shared google spreadsheet containing our most vital shared information.
+The happy member dashboard is an internal shared google spreadsheet containing our most vital shared information.

 It starts with the [happiness index](happiness-index.html), and include other tabs like:

 -   **Happiness index** - how happy are we and why?
 -   **Happiness history** - how has the happiness index developed over time?